Babette Thomas

 B.A. from Brown University in Africana Studies (Honors) and Modern Culture and Media.

-Babette Thomas is an artist, radio producer and doctoral student in the departments of American and African-American Studies.
-Their practice as a radio producer constantly informs their research interests in Black radio and Black new media, more broadly.
+Babette Thomas is a media artist, radio producer and doctoral candidate in the departments of Black Studiesand American Studies.
+Their creative practice constantly informs their research interests in Black new media, more broadly.

-Having held positions and affiliations with institutions such as The Whitney Museum, The Schomburg Center for Research in Black Culture, The Center For the Study of Slavery and Justice, The Museum of African American History and Culture, SF MOMA, and NPR, Babette is interested in how digital media, specifically sound media can be used as a tool towards public education and memorialization Black-American history.
+Having held positions and affiliations with institutions such as The Whitney Museum, The Schomburg Center for Research in Black Culture, The Center For the Study of Slavery and Justice, The Museum of African American History and Culture, SF MOMA, and NPR, Babette is interested in how digital media, specifically sound media can be used as a tool towards public education and memorialization of site-specific Black history.

 Department: